PlanQK/planqk-platform-docs/platform_instructions/service_platform.md

 #### Input Parameters

-Input parameters provide additional (meta-)information for the execution such as the number of iterations, the number of variational layers for a circuit or the name of the backend.
+Input parameters provide additional (meta-)information for the execution such as the number of shots, the number of variational layers for a circuit or the name of the backend.
 Like input data, they can be either provided as value or as data pool.

 To provide them as value use the `"params"` key with an arbitrary key-value JSON map as value as shown in the example at the beginning of this section.